leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 On a skill with a dialog type, if suggestions are added in a slot, then they will show up automatically.

-For logic skills type, suggestion can be added at the action and slot level, but they have to be triggered from the action code via the "showNextActionSuggestions" (show suggestions of the next action) or "showSuggestions" (show suggestions of the current action) options.
+For logic skills type, suggestion can be added at the action and slot level, but they have to be triggered from the action code via the `showNextActionSuggestions` (show suggestions of the next action) or `showSuggestions` (show suggestions of the current action) options.

 Don't worry, a better explanation will come up with the documentation before the official release.
 Just know that suggestions exist.